Sena Agbeko pulls off a stunner with unanimous decision over Isaiah Steen on ShoBox - The Ring

 Sena Agbeko pulls off a stunner with unanimous decision over Isaiah Steen on ShoBox

 This wasn’t supposed to happen.
-Sena Agbeko was not supposed to beat 26-year-old super middleweight prospect Isaiah Steen.
+Sena “The African Assassin” Agbeko was not supposed to beat 26-year-old super middleweight prospect Isaiah Steen.

 But Showtime’s “ShoBox: The New Generation” has a tendency to produce fights where the unexpected happens.
 It’s exactly what occurred Friday night from Bally’s Grand Ballroom in Atlantic City, New Jersey.